-- In USER configuration, this functionality implements the following standard asymmetric key cryptography algorithms: - RSA verification (encryption) with an RSA modulo up to 4096 bits, - RSA signature (decryption) using or not using the Chinese Remainder Theorem (CRT), with an RSA modulo up to 4096 bits, - RSA private and public keys computation with an RSA modulo up to 4096 bits, - Prime number generation up to 3200 bits, with Rabin-Miller primality tests.
+In USER configuration, this functionality implements the following standard asymmetric key cryptography algorithms:

+- RSA verification (encryption) with an RSA modulo up to 4096 bits, - RSA signature (decryption) using or not using the Chinese Remainder Theorem (CRT), with an RSA modulo up to 4096 bits, - RSA private and public keys computation with an RSA modulo up to 4096 bits, - RSA private and public keys computation with an RSA modulo up to 4096 bits, with additional protection against side channel attacks, - Prime number generation up to 3200 bits, with Rabin-Miller primality tests, - Prime number generation up to 3200 bits, with Rabin-Miller primality tests, with additional protection against side channel attacks.

-- 198 In USER configuration, this functionality implements the following standard hash function: - SHA-1 hash function chaining blocks of 512 bits to get a 160-bit result, - SHA-224 hash function chaining blocks of 512 bits to get a 224-bit result, - SHA-256 hash function chaining blocks of 512 bits to get a 256-bit result. - In USER configuration, this security function provides to the SICESW developer the following very efficient basic functions for Elliptic Curves Cryptography over prime fields: - general point addition, - point expansion and compression, - public scalar multiplication, - private scalar multiplication.
+209 In USER configuration, this functionality implements the following standard hash function:

+- SHA-1 hash function chaining blocks of 512 bits to get a 160-bit result, - SHA-224 hash function chaining blocks of 512 bits to get a 224-bit result, - SHA-256 hash function chaining blocks of 512 bits to get a 256-bit result. - For the SB23YRxx only, in USER configuration, this security function provides to the SICESW developer the following very efficient basic functions for Elliptic Curves Cryptography over prime fields: - general point addition, - point expansion and compression, - public scalar multiplication, - private scalar multiplication.